aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 description: "Aspose.BarCode for Java can be used to generate different types of PDF417 barcodes."
 keywords: "Generate PDF417 Barcodes, Create Macro PDF417 Barcode, How to Generate PDF417 barcodes, Aspose.BarCode for Java"
 weight: 50
-url: /java/pdf417-and-macropdf417-barcode/
+url: /java/creating-a-pdf417-barcode/
 ---
 {{% alert color="primary" %}}[Generate PDF417 Barcodes Online](https://products.aspose.app/barcode/generate/pdf417): You can test the quality of ***Aspose.BarCode*** generation for PDF417 barcodes and get the results online.{{% /alert %}}

 ## **Overview**
 *PDF417* is a family of 2D variable-length stacked barcode standards that enables laser scanning for documents of high quality (with the exception of *Compact PDF417* that supports only photo scanning).
-The *PDF417* symbology provides smaller data density compared with matrix barcode types.
+The *PDF417* type provides smaller data density compared with matrix barcode types.
 However, it is several times larger than data density of conventional 1D stacked barcode standards. *PDF417* barcodes can be used to encode streams of bytes or Unicode characters and contain recovery data required for Reed-Solomon error correction.

-One of the main specificities of *PDF417* symbologies is that they support the special format of encoding metadata.
+One of the main specificities of *PDF417* types is that they support the special format of encoding metadata.
 This allows dividing a single document into several parts marked with barcode labels indicating file name, creation date, checksum control, and some other additional information.
 Thereafter, these parts can be transmitted one by one and reassembled together according to barcode markers.
 Adding metadata to barcodes obviosly occupies extra barcode capacity.

 The *PDF417* layout configuration is composed of multiple rows and columns.
-The basic *PDF417* symbology can be used to encode at most 1,850 alphanumeric characters or 2,710 numerical digits or 1,108 bytes with the maximal configuration including 90 rows and 30 columns.
-In turn, the *Micro PDF417* barcode type can encode up to 266 alphanumeric characters or 366 numerical digits or 150 bytes with the maximal configuration of 44 rows and 4 columns.
+Basic *PDF417* can be used to encode at most 1,850 alphanumeric characters or 2,710 numerical digits or 1,108 bytes with the maximal configuration including 90 rows and 30 columns.
+In turn, the *Micro PDF417* type can encode up to 266 alphanumeric characters or 366 numerical digits or 150 bytes with the maximal configuration of 44 rows and 4 columns.

 |<p align="center">**PDF417 Standard**</p>|<p align="center">**Description**</p>|
 |---|---|